 The civil rights movement.
 Free love.
 The Pill.
 The Beatles.
 Easy Rider.
 Mary Quant.
 Swinging London.
 Midnight Cowboy.
 Jimi Hendrix.
-Woodstock… From a decade threatening to collapse into the abyss of post war austerity, racism and rampant misogyny – like a phoenix bursting from the ashes of the 50s wasteland, the 60s soared high, with its signature kaleidoscopic colours and ignited an exciting explosion of political activism, music, fashion and of course everyone’s favourite subject – sex.
+Woodstock… From a decade threatening to collapse into the abyss of post war austerity, racism and rampant misogyny – like a phoenix bursting from the ashes of the 50s wasteland, the 60s soared high, with its signature kaleidoscopic colours, and ignited an exciting explosion of political activism, music, fashion and of course everyone’s favourite subject – sex.
 The 60s was the decade that saved civilisation and reminded humanity the potential for good that it was always capable of.

 However, you can’t bask in the nostalgia of the 60s without taking the time to remember its golden child – the hippies, the 60s greatest gift to the world.
-Unlike previous subcultures fuelled by small town mentalities and separatist ideologies, the hippie subculture on the other hand nurtured and encouraged a higher state of being and seeing, for instance at the heart of their fabulous existence was a romantic fixation with peace and love above anything else.
-In between acid trips, the hippie’s sooner concerned themselves with opposing government totalitarianism and the war in Vietnam, rather than fighting other groups on beach fronts like the mods and rockers seemed to enjoy doing.
+Unlike previous subcultures fuelled by small town mentalities and separatist ideologies, the hippie subculture on the other hand, nurtured and encouraged a higher state of being and seeing.
+For instance, at the heart of their fabulous existence was a romantic fixation with peace and love above anything else.
+In between acid trips, the hippies sooner concerned themselves with opposing government totalitarianism and the war in Vietnam, rather than fighting other groups on beach fronts like the mods and rockers seemed to enjoy doing.